Monetary reform: Monetary policy effectiveness

 Status quo advocates contend reforms would impair central bank ability to maintain price stability.
 Separating money creation from lending would lead to a lack of experience estimating monetary expansion effects on prices.

 Critics doubt whether the central bank's tools for money supply are sufficient.
 The central bank may have to provide credit to commercial banks and accept the accompanying risk.

 Political economy concerns

 Critics claim direct distribution of newly created money risks high inflation if significant financing needs generate political pressure.
 They argue that central bank independence helps prevent inflation.

 They worry about restrictions on economic freedom.

 International perspectives

 Developing country experiences

 Michael Hudson criticized the World Bank and International Monetary Fund for reinforcing debt dependency.

 Developing countries' external debt can harm local culture and the environment.
 Countries have experimented with alternative monetary rules, often related to external debt and balance of payments.
 These experiences can provide case studies for understanding monetary reform.

 Countries such as Ecuador and Zimbabwe used currency substitution, while others have used currency boards with loss of flexibility.

+Worldwide official use of foreign currency or pegs: